-The Company currently has available capacity in its data centres.
+The Company currently has available capacity in its network infrastructure and other assets.
 There can be no assurance that the existing or future market demand will be sufficient to fill this capacity.
-Should the demand for the Company's cloud and data centre services decline or fail to increase, this may negatively affect the Company's ability to capitalize on its high operating leverage and may adversely affect the Company's future financial performance.
+Should the demand for the Company's services decline or fail to increase, this may negatively affect the Company's ability to capitalize on its high operating leverage and may adversely affect the Company's future financial performance.